package-register/pocketbase-tools/README.md

 ## Introduction

-A TypeScript toolkit for PocketBase, featuring a standard service/action/types layered structure.
-It provides interfaces and implementations for common business logic such as users, products, company profiles, and file utilities, making it suitable for secondary development and engineering extensions.
+A TypeScript toolkit for PocketBase, providing services for managing users, products, and company profiles.

 ## Installation

+You can install `pocketbase-tools` using npm or Bun:

 ```shell
 npm install pocketbase-tools